 I’ve also noticed that it’s much easier to stick to my menu when my husband isn’t at home.
-He travelled for the first part of last week, and I didn’t give my food a second thought.
-The night he returned home, however, I was suddenly missing that glass of wine and bowl of pasta.
+He traveled for the first part of last week, and I didn’t give my food a second thought.
+However, on the night he returned home I was suddenly missing that glass of wine and bowl of pasta.

 This reminded me that food is a social beast, and breaking bread with those you love is a legitimate way of feeding the soul.
-You CAN be healthy and eat really well, without giving up everything you love.
+You CAN be healthy and eat well, without giving up all the foods you like.

-That’s not to say that I’m obsessing over food or feeling resentful of this experiment.
-As I mentioned last week, this is a very finite and specific arrangement.
-And while I’m definitely noticing some positive health boosts, I also realized that I wouldn’t be ok to deprive myself of foods that I love (and that love me back) for a lesser cause…like losing those last five pounds.
+That’s not to say that I’m feeling resentful of this experiment; as I mentioned last week, this is a finite and specific arrangement.
+And while I’m noticing some positive health boosts, I also realized that I wouldn’t be ok to deprive myself of foods that I love for a lesser cause…like losing those last five pounds.

-Fortunately, I have some fantastic recipes to fall back on, which are gluten free, sugar free, caffeine free, dairy free and grain free.
+Fortunately, I have some fantastic recipes to fall back on that are gluten-free, sugar-free, caffeine-free, dairy-free and grain-free.
 (It’s ok, they’re not “fun” free!)
-I thought I’d share some of them with you over the next few weeks.

 Today’s recipe is for sugar-free sweet potato brownies.
-These tasty, fudgy-wudgy little morsels will fool even the fussiest of eaters.
-They’re also easy to make, only require a couple of ingredients, and they freeze really well.
+These tasty, fudgy little morsels will fool even the fussiest of eaters.
+They’re also easy to make, only require a couple of ingredients and freeze well.

 The Benefits Of Sweet Potato Brownies

 - Sweet potatoes are a great source of vitamins A, C & B6, as well as manganese and copper.
-They’re also rich in potassium, dietary fiber, niacin, vitamin B1, vitamin B2 and phosphorus.
-All that’s to say that sweet potatoes are a healthy carb to add to your diet, that help to heal inflammation in the body.
+They’re also rich in potassium, dietary fiber, niacin, vitamin B1, vitamin B2, and phosphorus, making them a healthy carb to add to your diet.

-- Many other “healthy” dessert recipes rely on ingredients like dates, maple syrup, agave and raw nuts.
-While these foods are ok in moderation, and they’re still better than noshing on a snickers bar, we can’t deny that sugar is sugar, and for many people nuts are really hard to digest.
-These brownies are gentle on your belly — in fact, they’re good for your belly — and they are sweetened with stevia, which doesn’t impact your blood sugar.
+- Many other “healthy” dessert recipes rely on ingredients like dates, maple syrup, or agave.
+While these foods are ok in moderation, and they’re still better than noshing on a Snickers bar, we can’t deny that sugar is sugar.
+These brownies are stevia sweetened, which won’t impact your blood sugar.

-- Finally, if you eat these brownies cold they are a good source of resistant starch (RS3), which feeds the healthy bacteria in your gut.
+- Finally, if you eat them cold, they are a good source of resistant starch (RS3), which feeds the healthy bacteria in your gut.
+Hallelujah!

-These bad boys are good for you, but they are still treats and should be eaten in moderation!
+These bad boys are a good sweet treat, but they should still be eaten in moderation!

 Sweet Potato Brownies

-Melissa Ambrosini created the original recipe; I’ve pared it back and made the method even more simple.
+Original recipe from Melissa Ambrosini; I’ve pared it back and made the method even more simple.

 - 1 large sweet potato